-Prerequisites: ENGL 70 or ENGL 75 or (ESOL 72 and ESOL 73) or ESOL 100 OR
+Prerequisites: ENGL 70 or ENGL 75 or (ESOL 72 and ESOL 73) or ESOL 100 OR Co-requisite: ENGL 75 or ESOL 100

 Covers the components of physical fitness, stress, care of the back, nutrition and weight control.
 Evaluations in all areas included through laboratory experiences.